wikimedia-gadgets/redwarn/README.md

 ## License

 Copyright © 2020–2021 The RedWarn Contributors.
-Released under the Apache License 2.0, Creative Commons Attribution-ShareAlike 3.0 Unported License, and GNU Free Documentation License 1.3.
+Released under the Apache License 2.0.
+Versions on Wikimedia Foundation wikis are also released under the Creative Commons Attribution-ShareAlike 3.0 Unported License, and GNU Free Documentation License 1.3.
 See [LICENSE](/LICENSE) for more information.